The Blue Lagoon (1923 film): Casting

 Doreen Wonfer, Arthur Pusey and Dick Cruickshanks in a shot from the film.

 The directors selected two young South African actors, Val Chard and Doreen Wonfor, for the roles of Dick and Emmeline as children.
 Initially, it seemed that Dick's character would dominate the narrative.
 However, as the plot unfolded, Emmeline's role became more central, mainly due to her longstanding love for Dick, which began at the age of eight.
 Her deep affection led to her pregnancy and the birth of a child, highlighting the challenges posed by her youth in portraying such a complex role.

-Molly Adair was only 17 years old when she was cast as the grown-up Emmeline, which was a significant accomplishment for her, demonstrating her outstanding acting skills at such a young age.
-Her remarkable talent and fierce dedication to her career facilitated her securing this highly coveted role.
+Molly Adair was only 17 years old when she was cast as Emmeline as an adult, which was a significant accomplishment for her, demonstrating her outstanding acting skills at such a young age.
+Her remarkable talent facilitated her securing this coveted role.
 Although she was still only a teenager, Adair's precociousness and flexibility as an actress were already apparent in her seven previous film appearances.
-She starred in Stella (1921), a cinematic adaptation of H. Rider Haggard's novel Stella Fregelius, costarred with Clive Brook in Married to a Mormon (1922), and played the lead role in the film adaptation of Compton Mackenzie's Sinister Street (1922).
-Adair was highly admired for her poised and graceful demeanour, making her highly sought after.
+She starred in Stella (1921), a cinematic adaptation of H. Rider Haggard's novel Stella Fregelius, co-starred with Clive Brook in Married to a Mormon (1922) and played the lead role in the film adaptation of Compton Mackenzie's Sinister Street (1922).
+Adair was highly admired for her poise and graceful demeanour, which made her highly sought-after.
 She possessed what many believed to be the most critical attributes of a successful actress: a beautiful face, a resilient character, and a readiness to embark on adventurous journeys at any given moment.

-The role of Dick was given to Arthur Pusey, a seasoned actor who worked with Sibyl Thorndyke in London's West End and also made appearances in several films such as The Bachelor's Club (1921), The Barton Mystery (1920), The Lonely Lady of Grosvenor Square (1922), and Stable Companions (1922).
+The role of Dick as an adult was given to Arthur Pusey, a seasoned actor who worked with Sibyl Thorndyke in London's West End and also made appearances in several films such as The Bachelor's Club (1921), The Barton Mystery (1920), The Lonely Lady of Grosvenor Square (1922), and Stable Companions (1922).